Main Second Level Navigation

 Sleep |

-This year, NeuroSci101 was coordinated by Dipa Chatterjee (PhD candidate, Pharmacology) and Dr. Ain Kim (Tanz CRND, Postdoc researcher), with oversight from Dr. Zhong-Ping Feng.
+The course was co-coordinated by Minyi (Tina) Zhu and Dipa Chatterjee, with oversight from Dr. Zhong-Ping Feng.
 By the end of the course, students gained enhanced familiarity with and knowledge of the brain and its intricacies – ranging from the workings of action potentials to artificial neural models.